Battle of Lanzerath Ridge: Inexperienced American units

 The troops of the 99th Infantry Division, who lacked battle experience, were deployed to the Ardennes in November 1944, with the 394th Regiment relieving the 60th Regiment of the 9th Infantry Division.
 Among the units was the 394th I&R platoon, consisting of well-trained soldiers who had been selected because they were expert marksmen and in peak physical condition.
 Some of the men were college-educated and were former members of the U.S. Army's abruptly terminated ASTP program.
 This platoon was led by 20-year-old Lieutenant Lyle Bouck, one of the youngest officers in the Army, and the second youngest man in the unit.
 For the next few weeks his platoon established and maintained regimental listening and observation posts, conducted patrols behind enemy lines, and gathered information.
 They lived in a brick building in Hünningen, taking advantage of a basement full of potatoes and a homemade stove to supplement their military C-rations.

 The platoon consisted of two nine-man reconnaissance squads and a seven-man headquarters section, which was attached to the 394th Regiment's S2 section.
 As the platoon was not intended nor trained for combat, they were told to avoid direct engagement with the Germans.
 Nonetheless, they took part in several missions behind enemy lines, even as far as Losheim, 2 mi behind the front line, to capture enemy soldiers for intelligence.
 Bouck and several of his men were among the first soldiers in their regiment to be recognized with the Combat Infantry Badge.
 Most often their patrols consisted of creeping through snow-clogged defiles obscured by fog in an attempt to fix enemy positions.

 On December 10, the reconnaissance platoon was ordered by Major Robert Kriz, commanding officer of the 394th Infantry Regiment, to a new position about 6 mi southeast of Hünningen, near Lanzerath, Belgium, a village of 23 homes and a church.
 The village lay at a critical road junction in the northern part of the Losheim Gap.
 The 25 men were charged by Kriz with plugging a 5 mi gap in the front line between the 106th Division to the south and the 99th Division to the north.
-The only reserve was the 394th Infantry Regiment's 3rd Battalion, which was at Bucholz Station.
+The only reserve was the 394th Infantry Regiment's 3rd Battalion, which was at Buchholz Station.
 Behind them lay roads that could give the enemy rapid access to the Army's rear and allow them to easily flank the thinly deployed 99th Division.